Basil: Drive

 This will take you to the Basil Drive download page.
 Click the ‘Download Basil Drive Client’ button to download and run the setup.exe file to install the Basil Drive Client.

-Once it has been installed it will ask you to log into the Basil Drive software with your Basil username and password.
+Once it has been installed, it will ask you to log into the Basil Drive software with the Account Owner’s username and password.

-After signing in, the Basil Drive Explorer will pop up and begin syncing your client folders and files.
+The Basil Drive Explorer will pop up and begin syncing down your client folders and files.

 Basil Drive will reside in your hidden system tray icons and on your Windows Start bar.
 Basil Drive will start when your PC starts and is designed to be left running while your PC is turned on.
 You’ll always be able to access it from your Windows Taskbar.